The Fasting Mimicking Diet – What’s it About?

 You may have heard about the Fasting Mimicking Diet (FMD), promoted by Professor Valter Longo, author of The Longevity Diet.
-Prof. Longo’s research is all about aging – and more importantly, how to slow it down!
+Longo’s research is all about aging – and more importantly, how to slow it down.

-Although Longo studies centenarians – those who live over 100 years – his focus is not on dragging yourself to your 100th birthday with the standard diseases that typically come with aging (think heart disease, diabetes, arthritis, dementia, Parkinson’s, cancer, etc.).
-Instead, he looks at how fasting can change your physiology in order to PREVENT these diseases.
+Although Longo studies centenarians – those who live over 100 years – his focus goes beyond how many years you can add to your life.
+Why drag yourself to your 100th birthday with the diseases that typically come with aging (think heart disease, diabetes, arthritis, dementia, Parkinson’s, cancer, etc.)?
+Longo focuses on preventing these diseases.
 In other words, aging with vibrant health and vitality.

 Who doesn’t want this?
 Many of us see our beloved elders rapidly decline as they age.
-Of course this isn’t always the case, but in the United States it’s more common than not to equate aging with suffering and misery.
 Many of my patients at a certain age (often as young as 50!) say things like:

 - This aging stuff is for the birds!

 - I know this (fill in the blank) disease is just a part of aging.
 Runs in the family.